xyhtac/xgear/README.md

 Desinged to run under any environment, no dependecies requred by core.
 File::Copy used by filemanager module.

 See the [project page](http://code.pta.ru/xgear) for demonstration.
+Try tools: admin:passwords123

 ## Deployment

-0\.
+1\.
 Make sure that include_module and cgid_module are both enabled in httpd.conf
 ```
   LoadModule include_module modules/mod_include.so
   LoadModule cgid_module modules/mod_cgid.so
 ```

-1\.
+2\.
 Upload files to your domain root directory.

-2\.
+3\.
 Allow Server Side Includes for .html files and CGI-script for .cgi files in your .htaccess
 ```
 Options +Includes +ExecCGI
 AddType text/html .html